The Age 42 survey took place in 2000. This was the first survey that was conducted with a computer. Over 11,000 of you took part.

-You completed an interview which asked you about who you lived with, where you lived, relationships, children, family life, employment and other activities, qualifications and training, health, smoking, drinking, use of illegal drugs, diet, exercise, values and attitudes, employment and income, health, exercise, smoking, drinking, leisure activities.
+You completed an interview which asked you about who you lived with, where you lived, relationships, children, family life, employment and other activities, qualifications and training, health, smoking, drinking, use of illegal drugs, diet, exercise, values and attitudes, and leisure activities.

 When you were 42…

 - 7 in 10 of you were married and a further 1 in 10 had a cohabiting partner.